Eden

 Who We Are

-The Advisory & Risk Management Bureau (ARMB) is part of Praxis Forum’s Neutral Third Party Services, which combine Alternative Dispute Resolution Methods with Public Relations Practice.
+The Advisory & Risk Management Bureau (ARMB) is part of Praxis Forum’s Neutral Third Party Services, which combine Public Relations Practice with Dispute Prevention and Resolution Methods.
+Our hybrid practice combines two distinct methodologies to improve overall performance and achieve specific policy, health equity and social justice objectives.

 What We Do